 There was no quick way to get to California before the transcontinental railway was completed in 1869.
 It took five to six months to cross the country by wagon, and even longer for most ships to complete the 16,000-nautical-mile voyage around the Horn.
 Although prospectors and others in a hurry could shorten the trip by crossing the Isthmus of Panama, most supplies had to be shipped by sea.
 The clippers were the fastest sailing ships, normally completing the trip in less than three and a half months.
 Designed to transport high-value cargo over long distances, such as tea and spices from China, these “greyhounds of the sea” were not originally intended as bulk carriers.
 However, everyday goods and basic foods like flour, rice, butter, and hams commanded high prices in San Francisco.
 In particular, the price of eggs became a national symbol of the high cost of living in the West.6

 At the height of the Gold Rush, the price of a four-month-old egg from Boston was 25 cents, representing the cost of an entire meal at a comparable restaurant on the East Coast.
 Local foods were even more expensive.
 The price of a “fresh California egg” is $1.00 on this hotel menu from December 1849 in the San Francisco Public Library.
-For an astounding $3.00, there is a roasted Long-billed Curlew, a shorebird whose migratory routes in winter bring them to the coastal mudflats of California.
-They were hunted in great numbers at nearby Candlestick Point which was named after these “candlestick birds.”
+For an astounding $3.00, one could dine on a roasted long-billed curlew, a shorebird whose migratory routes in winter bring them to the coastal mudflats of California.
+They were hunted in great numbers at nearby Candlestick Point that was named after these “candlestick birds.”

-Adjusting for inflation,one dollar in 1849 is equivalent to approximately $28.00 today.
-Another way to put the cost of food on this menu into perspective is to compare it to the price of gold which was then $19 an ounce.
+Adjusting for inflation, one dollar in 1849 is equivalent to approximately $28.00 today.
+Another way to put the cost of food into perspective is to compare it to the price of gold which was then $19 an ounce.